caballeroluis/OneWork_front-end/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# SimpleState

-The back-end mock server was made with [json-server](https://github.com/typicode/json-server) version 0.17.0.

 ## Dependencies

 Run `npm install` for get dependencies.

-## Development mock server
+## Development API

-Run `npm run mockCLient` for a dev client.
-Navigate to `http://localhost:4201/`.
-The app will automatically reload if you change any of the source files.

-Run `npm run mockServer` for a mock server in a port 3001.
+look at the server project README

 ## State Store

-Click the [👁 Status] button on the main screen to view the status in the browser console.
+Click the [👁] button on the main screen to view the status in the browser console.